Polkadot-Blockchain-Academy/pba-book/content/cryptography/advanced-signatures/slides.md

 ### Multi-Signatures

-We often want signatures that must be signed<br/>by multiple parties to become valid.
+We often want signatures that must be signed<br />by multiple parties to become valid.

 <pba-flex center>

-- Require some threshold of members to<br/>agree to a message
+- Require some threshold of members to<br />agree to a message
 - Protect against key loss

 </pba-flex>